 Coronavirus can be extremely serious in some people, while only causing mild or no symptoms in others.

 The most common symptoms of coronavirus are a fever and a new persistent cough (usually dry).
 It isn’t essential to have a thermometer to work out whether you have a fever, if you feel more hot than normal on your chest or back then this can be a sign that you have one.
 Another common symptom of coronavirus is a loss or change in the sense of taste and/or smell (anosmia).
 The virus can also make people feel short of breath.
 Some people may also experience flu-like symptoms such as aches, pains and fatigue.

-The World Health Organisation (WHO) have created the following guide to help you differentiate between the three illnesses.
+The World Health Organisation (WHO) has created the following guide to help you differentiate between the three illnesses.

-If you are not sure and are worried about your wellbeing or the health of someone you care for, you should seek medical assistance in the UK by dialling 111 or by following the Covid-19 advice on the NHS website.
+If you are not sure and are worried about your well-being or the health of someone you care for, you should seek medical assistance in the UK by dialing 111 or by following the Covid-19 advice on the NHS website.